scott2mu/it3038c-scripts/Labs/Lab7/README.md

 Image Magick is also required to use MoviePy.

-Install Magick witht the provided exe file.
+Install Magick with the provided exe file.

 Make sure to select "Associate supported file extensions with ImageMagick" and "Install legacy utilities"
 ![alt text](https://i.imgur.com/DKiPmjL.png)